centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 > In the /monitoring/resources API, the ‘severity_level’ api return key has been replaced by a json object called ‘severity’, containing the id, level, name and icon of the severity.

 ## Centreon Collect

+### 22.10.5

+Release date: `September 22, 2023`

+#### Centreon Broker

+##### Bug fixes

+- Index data INSERT request have been replaced by INSERT ON DUPLICATE KEY UPDATE and check_interval is always filled.
+-	Fixed an issue that could cause a crash when many pollers were sending check results to a broker.

 ### 22.10.4